Loka is now permanently switching to what we call 5/4 Fridays, giving our employees every other Friday off work.

 —Alex, Machine Learning Team Lead, Portugal

-weeks adds a gigantic buffer to recharge and
+every two weeks adds a gigantic buffer to recharge and reconnect

 —Paul, Head of Backend Engineering, Portugal

-to brace for the week.
-It's like an extra breath of
+three-day weekends to brace for the week.
+It's like an extra

 —Adrienne, Compliance Specialist, USA